dxatscale/sfpowerkit/README.md

 Retrieve profiles from the salesforce org with all its associated permissions.
 Common use case for this command is to migrate profile changes from a integration environment to other higher environments [overcomes SFDX CLI Profile retrieve issue where it doesnt fetch the full profile unless the entire metadata is present in source], or retrieving profiles from production to lower environments for testing.

-This command is of sufficient quality, however proceed with caution while adopting in your workflow

 ```

 USAGE